Design, waterproofing, and mass production of the 3-inch PMT frontend system of JUNO: HV Divider

 The HV divider is designed to achieve a maximum working HV of 2,000~V using a single layer of standard FR-4~\cite{webFR-4} PCB material with a thickness of 1.2~mm and a diameter of 47~mm, in compliance with the radioactivity requirements of JUNO~\cite{JUNO:2021kxb}.
-The PCB design ensures a clearance exceeding 1.6~kV/mm.
+The PCB design guarantees a minimum clearance of 1.6~kV/mm between neighboring printed wires with varying voltages.
 Testing was performed on a few random samples of the final products, where HV dividers were subjected to several weeks of operation up to 2,400~V with satisfactory performance, and a maximum of 3,000~V was applied for a short period without failure.
-The flasher rate of the HV divider was verified to be less than 1 mHz, as detailed in Ref.~\cite{Yang:2020orr}.
+The flasher rate, which refers to the frequency of HV luminous microdischarges in the laboratory air of the HV divider, was verified to be less than 1~mHz, as detailed in Ref.~\cite{Yang:2020orr}.
 To mitigate potential risks of flasher occurrences during production and long-term operation, black polyurethane was used to cover the divider PCB after it has been soldered to the PMT pins, as will be discussed in Sec.~\ref{sec.potting}.
 A temperature cycling test was successfully conducted on 20 samples for 10 cycles without any failures, subjected to temperatures ranging from 5$^{\circ}$C to 55$^{\circ}$C for three hours per cycle.
 The signal quality coupled with the 3-inch PMT was further assessed in Ref.~\cite{3inchPMT-linan-2019,Wu:2022kke}, with additional results to be discussed in the following sections.

-Viking~\cite{vikingcompany} surface bounding resistors of type 1206 and Murata~\cite{muratacompany} ceramic capacitors were chosen for the design.
+Viking~\cite{vikingcompany} surface mounting resistors of type 1206 and Murata~\cite{muratacompany} ceramic capacitors were chosen for the design.
 In adherence to the JUNO divider PCB procedure~\cite{Yang:2020orr}, mass production was executed after a successful small batch production of 100 pieces, all of which passed testing.
 All PCBs were soldered at the factory following cleaning at the designated soldering points.
 Subsequently, a visual inspection of the soldering points was performed.
 After another round of cleaning, each PCB underwent a 30-second maximum HV test at 2,000V before being soldered to the PMT and the cable.
-In total, 26,500 divider boards were produced which includes 900 spares.
-Acceptance tests were conducted during integrating with PMTs, as discussed in Sec.~\ref{subsec.potting}.
+In total, 26,500 divider boards were produced including 900 spares.
+Acceptance tests were conducted during integration with PMTs, as discussed in Sec.~\ref{subsec.potting}.